GEANT/ansible-shibboleth/README.md

     * ```cd /opt/```
     * ```git clone https://github.com/malavolti/ansible-shibboleth.git ; cd /opt/ansible-shibboleth```

-2. Edit the right inventory file/files about your IdP servers:
+2. Create the right inventory file/files about your IdP servers by following the template provided:
     * ```inventories/development/development.ini``` for your development servers.
     * ```inventories/production/production.ini``` for your production servers.
     * ```inventories/test/test.ini``` for your test servers.